robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 title: "Shadow DOM: The Basics"
 date: 2013-08-27 08:52
 comments: true
-published: false
 categories: [HTML5, Shadow DOM, Web Components]
 ---

 In our [previous post](/blog/2013/08/26/shadow-dom-introduction/) we introduced the **Shadow DOM** and made the case for why it is important.
 Today we'll get our hands dirty with some code!
-By the end of this post you'll be able to create your own encapsulated widgets which pull in content from the outside world and rearrange their bits and pieces to produce something wholly different.
+By the end of this post you'll be able to create your own encapsulated widgets that pull in content from the outside world and rearrange their bits and pieces to produce something wholly different.

 Let's get started!